Answers

 What kind of results should we expect?

-Concrete examples from current engagements: a single family office in Zurich reduced quarterly due diligence from 120 hours per analyst to 12, in one week.
+Concrete examples from current engagements: a family office in Zurich reduced quarterly due diligence from 120 hours per analyst to 12, in one week.
 The agent also surfaced five forecasting errors that had gone undetected across multiple analysts and years.

 How long does implementation take?